tohagan/stlive/README.md

 	$ cd MyApp

-Compile Sencha project code into phonegap/www
+Compile Sencha project code into `phonegap/www/`

 	$ sencha app build native

 **IMPORTANT**: Change to the `phonegap` subdirectory of your Sencha project.
-The server will now load the compressed files from `phonegap/www` and your app will load much faster.
+The server will now load the files from `phonegap/www/` and your app will load much faster as it's now loading a single `app.js` file containing your compressed version of *all* of your Sencha Touch class files and their dependent framework classes.

 	$ cd phonegap